Thompson-Ferrari Endowed Business Chair; Professor of Business

 Kwa is actively involved in helping small businesses get started in Sterling by sitting on the board of the E-Community program that grants low-interest loans to small businesses.
 He comes to Sterling with vast experience in real estate, international business, management and many other concentrations within the business field (details are provided below under Professional Experience).

-Assistant Professor of Athletic Training; Clinical Coordinator; Co-Chair of the Exercise Science Department
+Associate Professor of Athletic Training; Clinical Coordinator; Co-Chair of the Exercise Science Department